Iceberg Orders: Hiding (and Seeking) Liquidity With

 Stumbling upon an iceberg order can be akin to discovering a treasure chest for traders.
 It can reveal insights into the intentions of large institutional investors.
 Understanding that behind a small order, there’s a much larger force at play, can be a game-changer.
 Reacting quickly and strategically to this discovery can help traders position themselves advantageously.
 However, reacting necessitates first identifying these orders, and for that, market participants need specialized tools.

-Buying versus Building an Iceberg Detector
+Buying Versus Building an Iceberg Detector

 As the demand for identifying iceberg orders has grown, so has the market for tools to spot them.
 Traders are presented with a decision: to buy an existing iceberg detector or to build one.
 Purchasing a tool is often faster and might offer a proven track record.
 In contrast, building a proprietary system allows for customization based on the specific needs of the trader.
 The decision often rests on available resources, technical expertise, and the unique requirements of the trader or institutional investor.